microsoft/vcpkg-docs/vcpkg/get_started/overview.md

 ### Registries

-A [registry](../concepts/registries.md) is a collection of ports and available versions that a vcpkg user can install. vcpkg provides a public registry of open-source libraries by default.
+A [registry](../concepts/registries.md) is a collection of ports and available versions that a vcpkg user can install. vcpkg provides a curated registry of open-source libraries by default.
 You can also create your own registries for customizations, patches, or private libraries.

 ### Asset caching